 Keeping Guests safe at Walt Disney World

-At the moment visiting any theme park is not without some degree of risk to your health.
-Disney has made clear that “By visiting Walt Disney World Resort, you voluntarily assume all risks related to exposure to COVID-19.”
+Visiting any theme park is not without some degree of risk to your health.
+Disney has stated, “By visiting Walt Disney World Resort, you voluntarily assume all risks related to exposure to COVID-19.”

-When Walt Disney World reopened, several changes were introduced to keep guests safe.
+Several changes were introduced when Walt Disney World reopened to keep guests safe.
 However, there has been a relaxation of many of these policies.
 Face coverings are no longer required at Walt Disney World, but it is possible this advice may change, and it is probably worth packing them just in case!
 Current guidance is:-

 Face coverings are optional for Guests in both outdoor and indoor locations, as well as Disney transportation.
 It is recommended Guests who are not fully vaccinated continue wearing face coverings in all indoor locations, including indoor attractions and theaters and on enclosed transportation.